A. What do teachers and school leaders in Queensland Catholic schools think about the relationship between identity and curriculum?

 The survey instrument was circulated electronically, using Qualtrics software, in March 2014 to 6,832 teachers and subsequently administered in hard copy format at staff meetings in approximately 50 schools.
 Complete responses were received from 2287 teachers, representing a response rate of 33.5%.
 See draft teacher report (PDF, 756KB)

-Forthcoming paper: Gleeson, J., O’Gorman, J., O’Neill, M. (2018).
-The identity of Catholic schools as seen by teachers in Catholic schools in Queensland.
+Gleeson, J, O’Gorman, J, O’Neill, M. (2018) The identity of Catholic schools as seen by teachers in Catholic schools in Queensland.
 International Studies in Catholic Education.

 Interviews with volunteer teachers and school leaders to illuminate the survey findings with particular reference to the questions of curriculum and identity.
 Nineteen interviews have been completed to date.
 See draft report (PDF, 81KB)

 B. What relevant examples of good practice are available?

 Links are being developed with the Institute for Catholic Education, Ontario; Catholic Educational Leadership Program, University of San Francisco; London Institute; University of Glasgow and Catholic Schools Partnership, Ireland